Mercilus/ohm-calculator/README.md

 ## Protractor E2E Automated Testing

 The React web application uses [Protractor](https://www.protractortest.org/#/) to perform automated end-to-end regression testing.
-Protractor interacts with the application the same way a user would be launching it in the browser and navigating through the user interface.
+Protractor interacts with the application the same way a user would by launching it in the browser and navigating through the user interface.
 I am also using [protractor-beautiful-report](https://www.npmjs.com/package/protractor-beautiful-reporter) to provide a detail report of the test results.
 The reports capture the success/failure status, errors and warnings in the browser and even take a snap shot of the user interface when each test case is executed.
 An example of the report can be found at the link below.

 [Ohm Calculator e2e Regression Test Report](http://ohmcalculator.azurewebsites.net/reports/report.html)